EleanaGrimshaw/unity-basic-training/README.md

 * [Unity Learn](https://learn.unity.com/)

 **Excercises:**
-1. Create a basic scene
+1. My First Scene
-2. Learn how to use meshFilter & meshRenderer
+2. MeshFilter & MeshRenderer

 ## description
 This repository provides a guide for the basics of Unity3D.